cobaltpngsituation/cobaltpngsituation/README.md

 ▸ I can be blunt if someone or something's bothering me or my friend(s)

-▸ I don't interact first as I'm quite shy and socially awkward
+▸ I don't interact first as I'm quite shy and socially awkward (unless I'm giving you a crown)

 ▸ I have a partner and will shut down any e-dating request or flirting